 Because mechanical heat stroke is a thing!

-It’s nice to give our strands a break from the blowdryer every now and again, especially if you’ve been putting your hair through the wringer lately, or when you’re desperately craving a few extra minutes to sleep in in the mornings.
-We know what you’re thinking: There’s slim to no chance of you parting with your trusty tools, especially during the frizz-prone summer days.
+It’s nice to give our strands a break from the blow-dryer every now and again, especially if you’ve been putting your hair through the wringer lately.
+We know what you’re thinking: There’s slim to no chance of you parting with your trusty tools.
 But just in case you were wondering how to get wavy hair without heat (and if it even was possible), it’s good to remind ourselves that our foremothers didn’t always have fancy ionized blowdryers, ceramic-plated flat irons or triple-pronged curling wands to help them get the glamorous looks they sported during their time.
-The kicker?
-They still looked better than most of us do during our best days!

 We run through three of our favorite ways how to get wavy hair without the use of heat.
 Read on:

 1. With Pin Curls

 One of the most popular hairstyles during the 1940s, pin curls were a favorite among women who had to make do with World War II-rationed hair products—some even relied on sugar water to set their curls in place.
 Luckily for us, we now have the best hair products on hand to achieve this structured curl, as well as a few key hair accessories.
 And it doesn’t take that long to prep!